JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Connect to Qodana Cloud
 {id="ide-plugin-connect-cloud"}

-You can connect your local project to a specific Qodana Cloud [project](cloud-projects.topic), get the latest %product% report, and overview it using the IDE.
+You can connect your local project to a specific Qodana Cloud [project](cloud-projects.topic), get the latest %instance% report, and overview it using the IDE.

 <procedure>